ASSESSING IF THE PRAY MANUSCRIPT/HUNGARIAN CODEX IS EVIDENCE IN FAVOUR OF TURIN SHROUD

 HERRINGBONE

-Believers like to say it was not known in the time the Shroud was allegedly forged but fits the first century so the Shroud is probably real.
+it was not known in the time when the Shroud was allegedly forged,

-inspiration for the Shroud or that he knew of the pattern from people who had
+Shroud, or that he had knowledge of the pattern from people who had

 been to Palestine.